with Stirling Park, was originally known

 Council agreed to take out a lease on the property in May 1994 and finalised

-the purchased in June 1995.
+the purchase in June 1995.
 This council initiative has had enthusiastic

 support from the Woorabinda Committee, Board and the Friends group,